Tennessee Eviction Notice

 Step 1: Provide Notice to Tenant

 Landlords must serve the appropriate eviction notice to the tenant, clearly specifying the reason for the eviction and the time frame for the tenant to respond or vacate.
+Additionally, this initial step establishes the legal foundation for potential court proceedings.

 Step 2: Wait for a Response